lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

 Illumina sequencing based assemblies of _N. azollae were taken from chapter \ref{hidden treasures}, but those of the plasteds still have to be assembled.
 Illumina reads were mapped to the combined reference genome with bwa [@Li2009a], selected with samtools [@Li2009, and then assembled with SPAdes.
-De-novo assemblies of plastids turned out to be highly fragmented (over 300 contigs), hence we opted for a reference guided assembly.
+De-novo assemblies of plastids turned out to be highly fragmented (over 300 contigs), even when reference sequences were taken into account during assembly using the SPAdes `--trusted-contigs` option.
-Assemblies still running...
+We next resorted to assembly via NOVOplasty.
+NOVOplasty itteratively extends a seed sequence known to be from a plastid.
+For chloroplast assembly, a Rubisco DNA sequence was used to assemble chlotoplasts, resulting in circular de-novo chlorplast sequences in x cases namely: .
+Mitochondrial assembly proved to more elusive.
+A seed sequence for maturase K (MatK) yieded in assemblies shorter than 1kb.
+An alternative seed sequence was found in cox1, taken directly from the draft mitochondrial genome assembly of _A. filiculoides_.
+Using this seed sequence, assemblies of appropreate lengts were acquired, except for _A. nilotica_.

+`external gene calls for mito?`

 insert table with Illumina assembly stats
 * strain